syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 {% endhighlight %}

-Add the following method in the ExportService class
+4. Add the following code in the ExportService class.

 {% highlight c# tabtitle="C#" %}